tubbo/walkon/README.md

 Place an MP3 in `/music` that corresponds with your device's ESSID.
-So, if your device's name is "iPhone5", you would upload a track like
+So, if your device's name is "iPhone5", you would upload a track like so (from your own machine):
-so:

 ```bash
 $ scp your-track.mp3 walkon:/music/iPhone5.mp3
 ```

-Then, run the daemon process to sniff for that ESS ID and play the track when it first becomes available:
+Then, run the daemon process to sniff for that ESS ID and play the track when it first becomes available (on the host machine):

 ```bash
 $ walkon